The High Water Marks: Band history

-Hilarie Sidney, drummer for The Apples in Stereo and Per Ole Bratset of the band Palermo met during an Apples in Stereo performance in Oslo, Norway.
+Hilarie Sidney, drummer for The Apples in Stereo, and Per Ole Bratset of the band Palermo met during an Apples in Stereo performance in Oslo, Norway.
 The two became friends and began recording songs together through the mail before deciding to record together in the United States.
-During this time, the band's debut album Songs About the Ocean was recorded, with Sidney and Bratset performing all of the instruments themselves.
+These recordings, with Sidney and Bratset performing all of the instruments themselves, became the High Water Marks' debut album Songs About the Ocean.

 Sidney and Bratset, now married, were joined by Jim Lindsay (former Oranger member and Preston School of Industry contributor) and Mike Snowden (known for his work in Von Hemmling and Real Numbers) to play drums and bass, respectively.
 With this four member lineup, The High Water Marks recorded the album Polar, which was released September 2007.

 In 2019, Hilarie and Per Ole started working on a new album with Logan Miller at his home studio in Kentucky.
 The album was completed while in pandemic lockdown, with Øystein Megård also joining on drums and several other instruments.
 Logan Miller played bass, guitars and drums.
-The album Ecstasy Rhymes was released worldwide through Minty Fresh Records on November 13, 2020, and in Norway on Wonderful & Strange Records.
+The resulting album, Ecstasy Rhymes, was released worldwide through Minty Fresh Records on November 13, 2020, and in Norway on Wonderful & Strange Records.